FAQ

 -

-What should I do after an acupuncture treatmnt?
+What should I do after an acupuncture treatment?

 Allow yourself to rest.
 Avoid strenuous workouts, and stress.
 Eat a nourishing meal and drink plenty of water.
 Gentle walks, yoga, qi gong, and tai chi are ok.